|

 The film classic arrives on the stage of the Howmet Playhouse courtesy of the Grand Rapids Master Arts Theatre!
 This play is about the relationship of an elderly Southern Jewish woman, Daisy Werthan, and her African-American chauffeur, Hoke Colburn, from 1948 to 1973.
 The original off Broadway production starred Dana Ivey and Morgan Freeman.

-Intermission refreshments provided by the Lakeside Inn for all performances. for the July 17 performance.
+TOWL logo Intermission refreshments provided by the Lakeside Inn for all performances.
+Cash Bar logo For the July 17 performance.

 The Underpants